mobily-enterprises/jsonreststores/README.md

   * `store.hardLimitOnQueries`
   * `store.strictSchemaOnFetch`

-This allows you to potentially define SimpleDbLayer's layers beforehand, and then use them in JsonRestStores.
+This allows you to potentially define SimpleDbLayer's layers beforehand, and then use them in JsonRestStores by defining a `collectionName` matching an existing table's name.
 If you decide to do so, remember to set `fetchChildrenByDefault` to true, and `schemaError` to `e.UnprocessableEntityError` (where `e` comes from the module `allhttperrors`).
 You will also need to set your own `positionField` and `positionBase` manually if you want positioning to happen.
 Generally speaking, it's just easier and better to let JsonRestStores create your SimpleDbLayer collections.

 ## A note on indexes